Pressure Measurement Errors

 • Put a 300-kg bag, it reads 301 kg (300kg+1kg)

-No matter how many apples are weighed, the scale always reads 1 kilogram too much because of the offset error.
+No matter how many apples are weighed, the scale always reads 1 kilogram too much because of the error of offset.

 Next, let’s consider span error.